naglienso/naglienso.github.io/README.md

 3. Make sure "Developer mode" is enabled
 4. Click on "Load unpacked"
 5. Choose the "chrome-extension" folder inside Posta and upload it to your browser.

-### How to use
-1. Load the extension
+6. Load the extension
-2. Pin the extension to your browser
+7. Pin the extension to your browser
-3. Browse to the website you would like to examine
+8. Browse to the website you would like to examine
-4. Click on the Posta extension to be navigated into the UI
+9. Click on the Posta extension to be navigated into the UI

 ## Tabs: